blazium-engine/blazium-docs/contributing/documentation/contributing_to_the_documentation.rst

-**Pull requests should use the** ``master`` **branch by default.** Only make pull requests against other branches (e.g. ``3.6`` or ``4.2``) if your changes only apply to that specific version of Godot.
+**Pull requests should use the** ``master`` **branch by default.** Only make pull requests against other branches (e.g. ``3.6`` or ``4.2``) if your changes only apply to that specific version of Blazium.
 After a pull request is merged into ``master``, it will usually be cherry-picked into the current stable branch by documentation maintainers.